 For more information, please see our download page.

 You cannot.
 Unfortunately, some applications have shortcuts that will work only with a US keyboard.
 The problem is that the developers of these applications did not consider that keyboards for other languages may have other layouts and symbols.

 For example, a German keyboard does not have keys labeled with “[” and “]”.
 If an application uses these characters for menu shortcuts (such as command-"]”), KeyCue will include them in the shortcut table, although you cannot type these shortcuts.

 However, you can activate all shortcuts by clicking – even those you cannot type.

-With KeyCue 8.0 or newer, you can also define a custom trigger fro quickly opening the settings window.
+You can also define a custom trigger by quickly opening the settings window.

 To uninstall KeyCue, perform these steps: